Equality and Diversity Policy

-Blackpool Sixth is committed to ensuring all groups of staff have equal opportunity to access high quality continuing professional development.
+Blackpool Sixth is committed to ensuring that all groups of staff are treated fairly and have access to equal opportunities.

 The Strategic Equality and Diversity Committee will monitor progress towards these objectives and will be reported on them in the annual Equality and Diversity Report.

 To download our Equality and Diversity Policy, please click here.